live Iran-U.S. peace agreement on a knife-edge - Middle East conflict

 U.S. President Donald Trump says Israeli and Lebanese leaders have agreed to a 10-day ceasefire that includes Hezbollah, raising cautious hopes of a pause in hostilities after weeks of escalating tensions.

 In a statement posted on Truth Social on Thursday, Trump said the ceasefire would commence at 5 p.m.
-EST (2100 GMT), though he did not clarify on which day it would take effect.
+EST (2100 GMT).

 The announcement followed what he described as “excellent conversations” with Israeli Prime Minister Benjamin Netanyahu and Lebanese President Joseph Aoun.